Hire a DevOps Engineer

 Automation goes nowhere without scripting.
 DevOps professionals usually are responsible for writing shell scripts to manage repetitive tasks such as testing or deploying.
 Additionally, DevOps specialists work on code reviews and updates.

-6. Container orchestration & microservices
+6. Containers orchestration & microservices

 Containers and microservices are widely used now to deploy applications.
 These technologies allow breaking the app into smaller parts, while also developing and updating them separately.